Bear Grylls: Biography highlights

-Born survivor, and famed for Man vs. Wild Bear Grylls can do what no man has done before – whether it is hiking the Sierra Nevada or surviving unaided in the Moab Desert, Bear can manage any challenge!
+A born survivor, and famed for Man vs. Wild, Grylls can do what no man has done before – whether it is hiking the Sierra Nevada or surviving unaided in the Moab Desert, he can manage any challenge!
 Breaking records, bones and barriers, with charm, wit and a TV face sealing the deal for this household name.

-A regular face on our television screens, Bear is our resident wilderness presenter.
-Known for Man vs. Wild, Running Wild, Survival School, The Island, and many other adventure shows, the explorer makes the most extreme survival techniques entertaining.
+A regular face on our television screens, Bear is known for presenting from wildernesses and extreme conditions.
+Known for Man vs. Wild, Running Wild, Survival School, The Island and many other adventure shows, the explorer makes the most extreme survival techniques entertaining.

 Only 18 months previously, Bear had broken three vertebrae in a parachuting accident.
-This near fatal accident left Bear physically inert for almost a year.
-Narrowly escaping a lifetime of paralysis, and indescribable amounts of pain, bear struggled through to a full recovery.
+This near-fatal accident left him physically inert for almost a year.
+Narrowly escaping a lifetime of paralysis, and indescribable amounts of pain, he struggled through to a full recovery.

-In 2007, Bear became the first man to fly a powered paraglider above Mount Everest, in the process raising over £1 million for charity.
-An eco-warrior at heart, Bear used wind powered kite skiing, bio-ethanol powered jet-skis and electric powered paragliders on the expedition.
+In 2007, Grylls also became the first man to fly a powered paraglider above Mount Everest, in the process raising over £1 million for charity.
+An eco-warrior at heart, he used wind-powered kite skiing, bio-ethanol powered jet-skis and electric powered paragliders on the expedition.

 A popular TV contributor to This Morning, Through The Keyhole, and host of Survivor Games, Mission Survive and Bear Grylls’ Survival School, and so many more highly-rated wilderness shows, Bear is as comfortable in front of a camera as behind a dog-pulled sleigh.
 He has presented on The National Geographic ‘Young Explorers’ series and written articles for The Daily Mail, The Telegraph and The Sunday Telegraph.
 The accompanying book to his television show ‘Born Survivor’ of the same name spent 10 weeks on the Sunday Times Bestseller List.